The Impact of Patient Acuity and Staffing Shortages on Hospitals and Neurocritical Care

 The best innovations in healthcare often arise to address emerging problems during extremely challenging times.
 Hyperfine believes that Point-of-Care MRI™ is poised to be part of a solution to address the increase in patient acuity, improve patient outcomes, and maximize the return on staffing expenses.

-To learn more about how hospitals use Swoop® Point-of-Care MRI to improve their neurocritical care units, download our Point-of-Care MRI Summary.
+To learn more about how hospitals use the Swoop® system to improve their neurocritical care units, download our Point-of-Care MRI Summary.

-To schedule a time to speak with Matt Enderlin about the challenges critical care teams face and potential benefits of the Swoop Portable MR Imaging System™, please send us a message.
+To schedule a time to speak a Hyperfine, Inc. representative about the challenges critical care teams face and potential benefits of the Swoop® Portable MR Imaging® system, please send us a message.

 2. Jia L, Wang H, Gao Y, Liu H, Yu K. High incidence of adverse events during intra-hospital transport of critically ill patients and new related risk factors: a prospective, multicenter study in China.
 Crit Care.
 2016;20:12.
 Published 2016 Jan 18. doi:10.1186/s13054-016-1183-y